-Fully discharging your Chromebook battery is detrimental to your batteries health.
+Fully discharging your Chromebook battery is detrimental to your battery’s health.
 Fully discharged batteries may not recharge back to 100% or may not charge at all.
-This is why I give examples on how to keep your Chromebook from fully discharging when storing them in this post.
+This is why I give examples in my post how to keep your Chromebook from fully discharging when storing them.

 Can Chromebooks overheat?

 Chromebooks do not have fans unlike many laptops with more powerful processors.
-Instead the less powerful Chromebooks dissipate the heat generated through its components and casing.
-This is called passive cooling and allows for less components and airflow to be needed within the Chromebook case.
+Instead, the less powerful Chromebooks dissipate the heat generated through their components and casing.
+This is called passive cooling and allows for fewer components and less airflow to be needed within the Chromebook case.

-If you Chromebook does overheat, it is likely due to a few reasons.
+If your Chromebook does overheat, it is likely due to a few reasons:

 - The Chromebook has been stored in direct sunlight.
 Once it cools down it should work normally.